-Diluted earnings per common share takes into account the potential dilution that could occur if securities, or other contracts to issue common stock, were exercised.
+Diluted earnings per common share takes into account the potential dilution that could occur if outstanding securities were exercised.
 Dilutive securities are included in the calculation of diluted earnings per common share using the treasury stock method in accordance with ASC Topic 260, "Earnings per Share."
-Dilutive securities include options granted pursuant to the Company's stock option plans and outstanding restricted stock units and performance share units granted to employees and non-employee directors (see Note 13).
+Dilutive securities include outstanding options granted pursuant to the Company's stock option plans and outstanding restricted stock units and performance share units granted to employees and non-employee directors (see Note 13).